Supporting information - Southland Leisure Centre

 - Party rooms

 You must also have the permission of those who may be recognizable in the photos.

 We monitor pool water 24 hours a day, 7 days a week.
 We use an automated system, as well as qualified staff a minimum of 4 times per day.
 A water sample is provided to Calgary Health Region once a week for testing.
 All facilities are cleaned and disinfected daily.

-Youth age 13 - 15 will be permitted in the weight room only after completing the Youth Weight Training course.
-The training course is required even if youth are accompanied by an adult.
+Youth age 13 - 15 will be permitted in the weight room only after completing a Weight Room Orientation (registration fee applies).
+The orientation is required even if youth are accompanied by an adult.

-Upon successful completion of the course, youth will be issued a Youth Strength Training card/sticker.
+Upon successful completion of the orientation, youth will be issued a Youth Strength Training card/sticker.
 It must be presented prior to admittance into the weight room.

 Youth age 13 - 15 must also provide the Strength Training Waiver form signed by their parent/guardian.

 To learn when the next Weight Room Orientation is offered, register in person on-site or call the Customer Service Centre at 403-268-3800, option #1.

 Snorkeling equipment requires prior approval from the lifeguard.
 The lifeguard will consider how much activity is in the pool.
 Customers may need to demonstrate an ability to clear mask and snorkel.
 This must be accomplished without removing the equipment.
 The lifeguard can refuse the use of equipment at any time.